- Dive the best and most famous dive sites across Male and Ari Atoll.

 Miyaru Kandu is a very popular channel located North of the Island Alimatha.
 The channel is about 150m wide with sloping corners to the north and south and comes down to 31 m with a sandy channel bottom covered with green midnight coral.
 With an incoming current the list of possible encounters is impressive, many Grey Reef Sharks, White Tips, Eagle Rays, Tunas, Barracudas and a shoal of Silver Jacks are resident here.
 Divers simply go down and hook and hover at the channel mouth entrance and enjoy the show.
 The inner reef has a sand garden in the northwest where different kind of stingrays, moray eels and smaller wildlife like garden eels can be found.

 Check Dive & Depart Male

 Once onboard there will be a safety briefing, crew introduction, complete and check dive paperwork, cabin allocation and boat orientation.
 Our boats moor in port on arrival day departing early next morning.
 The first dive is a check dive near port.
-Following the first dive we depart from Male port and commence the Sharktastic itinerary.
+Following the first dive we depart from Male port and commence the Best of Maldives itinerary.

 Return to Male & Optional Land Visit

-We recommend that you have 30 logged dives to join this trip and you should be comfortable diving in drifts and currents as they can vary from really gentle to extremely strong.
-Many dives are below 18m therefore we recommend having advanced experience or taking your PADI Advanced Open Water course on board.
-Divers may find many dives challenging and may be asked by the Cruise Director to skip dives that are not suitable for their diving experience.
-Diving is from dhonis to give precise entry and exit points.
+This is a great itinerary for everyone regardless of your experience level.
+You don’t need a minimum number of dives to join this trip, but you should be comfortable diving in current as they can be unpredictable and strong.
+Many dives are below 18m therefore we recommend having advanced experience or taking your PADI Advanced Open Water course on board to maximise your enjoyment from the trip.
+Divers may find some dives challenging and may be asked by the Cruise Director to skip dives that are not suitable for their diving experience.
+Diving is from a dhoni to give precise entry and exit points.